gildahl/arcadeEIP/distribution/Assets/readme.txt

                    with show_high_scores=1 in the [Marquee] section of arcadeEIP.ini.

   volume.ini     : Game-specific volume adjustments (-100 through 100)
-                   Currently, to use this feature, the user must manually create the file.
+                   Currently, to use this feature, the user must manually edit the file.
-                   For example, to have Galaga play with -10 lower volume than the default and Zaxxon at +20 higher volume than the default, create a volume.ini file in a text editor and add these lines
+                   For example, to have Galaga play with -10 lower volume than the default and Zaxxon at +20 higher volume than the default, edit the volume.ini file in a text editor and add these lines

                    [Volume]